 \section{Conclusion}

 In this work, we addressed the problem of training ensemble models under model misspecification and in the presence of outliers.
-We proposed a novel robust free energy criterion that leverages generalized logarithm score functions in combination with multi-sample bounds, with the goal of deriving posteriors that are able to take advantage of ensembling, while at the same time being robust with respect to outliers.
-The proposed criterion is shown to lead to predictive distributions characterized by better generalization capabilities and calibration performance in scenarios in which the standard Bayesian posterior fails.
+We proposed the $(m,t)$-robust Bayesian learning framework that leverages generalized logarithm score functions in combination with multi-sample bounds, with the goal of deriving posteriors that are able to take advantage of ensembling, while at the same time being robust with respect to outliers.
+The proposed learning framework is shown to lead to predictive distributions characterized by better generalization capabilities and calibration performance in scenarios in which the standard Bayesian posterior fails.